dhruv114523/digit-letter-recognizer/README.md

 # Digit + Letter Recognizer

-A neural network-based character recognition system that can identify **47 different characters** including digits (0-9), uppercase letters (A-Z), and common symbols.
+A neural network-based character recognition system that can identify **47 different characters** including digits (0-9), uppercase letters (A-Z), and some lowecase letters.
 Built with TensorFlow and trained on the EMNIST-Balanced dataset.

 ## 🎯 Project Overview

 This project implements a deep learning solution for handwritten character recognition, achieving **85.38% accuracy** on a challenging 47-class classification problem.
-Unlike simple digit-only recognizers, this model can handle letters, numbers, and symbols, making it suitable for real-world document processing applications.
+Unlike simple digit-only recognizers, this model can handle letters and numbers, making it suitable for real-world document processing applications.

 ## 🏆 Performance Metrics